aanujkhurana/DevJobs-MobileApp/README.md

 - **Axios**: A promise-based HTTP client for browser and Node.js.

 - **Stylesheet**: A utility-first CSS framework for rapidly building custom designs.

+## Features 🌈

+ **Visually Appealing UI/UX Design**: Develop an aesthetically pleasing user interface using React Native components.

+ **Third Party API Integration**: Fetch data from an external API and seamlessly integrate it into the app.

+ **Search & Pagination Functionality**: Implement search functionality and pagination for efficient data navigation.

+ **Custom API Data Fetching Hooks**:Create custom hooks for streamlined and reusable API data fetching.

+ **Dynamic Home Page**: Explore diverse jobs from popular and nearby locations across different categories.

+ **Browse with Ease on Explore Page**: Page: Navigate through various jobs spanning different categories and types.

+ **Detailed Job Insights**: View comprehensive job details, including application links, salary info, responsibilities, and qualifications.

+ **Tailored Job Exploration**: Find jobs specific to a particular title

+ **Robust Loading and Error Management**: Ensure effective handling of loading processes and error scenarios.

+ **Optimized for All Devices**: A responsive design for a seamless user experience across various devices.

+and many more, including code architecture and reusability

 ## Installation and Setup 🛠️